IRS Form 8826: Disabled Access Credit

 Who may qualify for Form 8826?

-A business may be considered an eligible small business if it meets one of the federal size tests for the previous tax year.
+Your business may qualify if it meets one of the following federal size thresholds from the previous tax year

 Gross Receipts Test

-The business had gross receipts of $1 million or less in the preceding tax year.
+The business had $1 million or less in gross receipts in the preceding tax year.

 Employee Count Test

-The business had no more than 30 full-time employees during the preceding tax year.
+The business had no more than 30 full-time employees in the preceding tax year.

 How the Credit Works